The Charles Wallace Pakistan Trust

 Activities of the Charles Wallace Pakistan Trust

-CWPT helps Pakistani nationals to pursue postgraduate study and professional development in the United Kingdom.
-The trustees have the authority to use the income from the Trust’s funds for Pakistanis who are normally resident in Pakistan to enable them to ‘follow courses of study, research or other educational pursuits which will advance the education of the said individual’.
-Administrative costs are kept to a minimum, and over 90% of CWPT’s investment income is spent on the Trust’s educational work.
+CWPT’s trustees have the authority to use the income from the Trust’s funds to benefit Pakistanis who are normally resident in Pakistan by enabling them to advance their professional development or doctoral studies in the United Kingdom in ways specified below.
+Administrative costs are kept to a minimum, and almost 90% of CWPT’s investment income is spent on the Trust’s educational work.
+This consists of four separate programmes:

 - Doctoral Bursaries